rex2828/Sasta-Spotify/README.md

 ```
 # Steps to run the application

+# Prerequisite
+- Node.js should be installed.
+- VS Code or some other code editor.

 ### 1) Create an App
 - Visit https://developer.spotify.com/
 - Log in and create an app